DanielBrittainJr/WatchdogAutoTransfer/README.md

 Instructions for use:

-To use clone the repository and put the detect.py file in the folder that you new files to be monitored and sent.
+To use, clone the repository and put the detect.py file in the folder that you would like newly created files to be monitored and sent.

 Put the server.py file on the other machine in the folder that you want the files to be sent to.